*All ATP and WTA professional tennis is currently suspended through July 13, 2020. *

-Joining a local tennis club is one of the best ways to find a hitting partner, whether you hire a pro or just let them you are available to hit with another club member.
+Joining a local tennis club is one of the best ways to find a hitting partner, whether you hire a pro or just let them know you are available to hit with another club member.
 Even if you choose not to join the club, many times, they will let you post your information on an internal board to let others know you are looking and maybe you can join as a guest.
-You may also inquire about classes, clinics, parties and socials, which often allow non-members to participate, free or paid, and there you can meet other players and make some games for yourself.
+You may also inquire about classes, clinics, parties and socials, which can allow non-members to participate, free or paid, and there you can meet other players and make some games for yourself.

 Locals clubs often host Socials and Tennis Parties.
-Socials (also called Mix Ins) are often held weekly and open to everyone, usually for a small fee for non club members.
+Socials (also called Mix Ins), usually held weekly and open to everyone, sometimes for a small fee for non club members.
 It is the club’s way of inviting non members to check out their club and play with the members.
 Joining local socials is one of my favorite ways to meet local tennis players when I travel.
 In many cities, you can also find "Tennis Parties," which in the New York area are very popular.
-Many of them have been a tradition for years and it’s usually one or two players who organize a weekly party, reserving 4-10 courts, often with both doubles and singles play, drinks and food.
+Many of them have been a tradition for years and it’s usually one or two players who organize a weekly party, reserving 4-10 courts, with both doubles and singles play, drinks and food.
 You can play for hours, eat, drink and meet lots of other players by joining a Tennis party.